willidad/wk-charts/tasks.md

 Fix: 8a8b59b data markers are cut at chart borders
 Fix: 939319d tooltip w mixed format charts(line and column): tooltip box position jumps up and down when cursor moves over column borders
 Fix: cd7692d Tooltips: Does not show values from column / bar charts if mixed w. line/area
-Fix:  Tab 'Applying brush to chart' does not work
+Fix: a481674 Tab 'Applying brush to chart' does not work
-Fix:  Tab 'Brushing Multiple Charts' does not brush upper chart (lower chart is brushed)
+Fix: a481674 Tab 'Brushing Multiple Charts' does not brush upper chart (lower chart is brushed)
+Fix:  Brush on global axis does not work 'Controller layout required by directive brush not found'

 Features Implemented
 --------------------